CinRC/Formalizing-Independence-and-Causality-in-Reversible-Concurrent-Calculi/README.md

     * `definitions.bel`: … definitions
     * `unique.bel`: … uniqueness of predicates
     * `basic-properties.bel`: … basic properties (e.g. loop lemma, symmetry of transitions and paths)
+    * `lemmas-connectivity-one.bel`: … auxiliary lemmas for the first implication of the connectivity relationship theorem
     * `unique-step.bel`: … uniqueness of transitions
-    * `lemmas.bel`: … auxiliary lemmas for the CCSK-CCSKP bijection
+    * `lemmas-bijection.bel`: … auxiliary lemmas for the CCSK-CCSKP bijection
   + `bijection\`: the proof of the bijection between CCSK and CCSKP, in particular...
     * `definitions.bel`: … definitions of the forget and enrich functions (as relations)
     * `functionality.bel`: … functionality of forget and enrich